google/differential-privacy/examples/zetasql/README.md

 This CLI provides direct access to the implementation of Wilson et al.'s PETS 2019 paper on [Differentially Private SQL with Bounded User Contribution](https://arxiv.org/abs/1909.01917).

+The ZetaSQL DP CLI currently only supports Linux.
+We are working on support for Mac and Windows.
+See the [Known Issues](#known-issues) section below for more details.

 The remainder of this document will describe the usage of the ZetaSQL DP CLI.
 A more comprehensive codelab illustrating both the usage of the CLI as well as explaining some of the DP concepts and results can be found [here](codelab.md).